Strengthening Your Immunity Through Diet

 Eat anti-inflammatory foods

 Chronic low-grade inflammation weakens the immune system.
-The most powerful anti-inflammatory foods include fatty fish (omega-3s), berries (anthocyanins), turmeric (curcumin, paired with black pepper for absorption), ginger, cruciferous vegetables, and extra-virgin olive oil.
+The most powerful anti-inflammatory foods: fatty fish (omega-3s), berries (anthocyanins), turmeric (curcumin, paired with black pepper for absorption), ginger, cruciferous vegetables, and extra-virgin olive oil.

 Prioritize sleep and stress management

 Diet isn't everything.
-Lack of sleep (less than 7 hours) reduces vaccine response and quadruples the risk of catching a cold.
+Lack of sleep (less than 7 hours) reduces vaccine response and quadruples cold risk.
 Chronic stress raises cortisol, which suppresses immune function.
 Integrate stress management practices (physical activity, meditation, nature) alongside good nutrition.

-Vitamin C, zinc, and Vitamin D form the core trio of immunity.
-Vitamin D modulates both innate and adaptive immune responses: a deficiency (less than 20 ng/mL) is associated with an increased risk of respiratory infections.
-In France, 70 to 80% of the population is insufficient in winter.
+Vitamin C, zinc, and vitamin D form the base trio of immunity.
+Vitamin D modulates the innate and adaptive immune response: a deficiency (below 20 ng/mL) is associated with an increased risk of respiratory infections.
+In France, 70 to 80% of the population is deficient in winter.

-Vitamin E (almonds, sunflower oil, hazelnuts) is an antioxidant that protects immune cell membranes.
-Vitamins B6 (chicken, banana, potato) and B9 (folate: green vegetables, legumes) are necessary for the production and functioning of immune cells.
+Vitamin E (amandes, sunflower oil, hazelnuts) is an antioxidant that protects immune cell membranes.
+Vitamins B6 (chicken, banana, potato) and B9 (folate: leafy greens, legumes) are necessary for the production and function of immune cells.

-GALT (Gut-Associated Lymphoid Tissue) is the body's largest immune organ.
+The GALT (Gut-Associated Lymphoid Tissue) is the largest immune organ in the body.
 It contains more immune cells than the rest of the body combined.
 A diverse and healthy gut microbiota is therefore directly linked to effective immunity.

 Prebiotics (fermentable fibers) feed beneficial bacteria that produce short-chain fatty acids (notably butyrate).
 These molecules strengthen the intestinal barrier, reduce inflammation, and stimulate local immune cells.
 The best prebiotic sources: garlic, onion, leek, asparagus, banana, chicory.